sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - \[1\] [Mark Schwarts, Enterprise Strategist, ex-CIO of US Citizenship and Immigration Services, author of War and Peace and IT](https://youtu.be/2BM0xYfcexY?t=936)
 - TODO: Add more references

+### Other Notes to include

+- Services
+  - Infrastructure
+    - From cellphones to computers
+    - Data centers/servers
+    - Phone lines and network
+  - Applications
+    - Procured
+    - OSS
+    - Custom
+    - Interoperability services (e.g. integration, exposed APIs)
+    - Tooling
+      - For modern software development tooling is a superset of many different subsets of tools
+        - SaaS
+          - Gmail
+          - GitHub
+        - Development tools
+          - IDEs
+          - CLI
+      - This is a relevant point to note as it should be reflected in different onboarding procedures with differing levels of risk tolerance.
+Further, in order to enable an efficient workforce, they need the tooling that permits them to do so.
+For example, developers need CLI tools to automate their workflows.
+This would permit them to address compliance concerns in an automated way.
+Further, as the technology ecosystem becomes increasingly cluttered and technical expertise becomes more widespread, the ability to onboard new tools, and update existing ones, becomes ever more paramount.